Uneekor EYE MINI Launch Monitor Review – Power & Portability

 Where To Buy The EYE MINI Online

-If you’re looking online, the best places I would recommend to buy the Uneekor EYE MINI are The Indoor Golf Shop, Rain or Shine Golf, and Top Shelf Golf.
+If you’re looking online, some of the best places I would recommend to buy the Uneekor EYE MINI are The Indoor Golf Shop, Carl’s Place, or Rain or Shine Golf.
+Each allow you to upgrade to third-party software with one click.

 You can choose any of these sellers based on your preferences.
 They all have excellent support teams that will help you with any questions or concerns you may have.

 Another thing that’s worth considering if you plan to use the EYE MINI indoors is a good net and hitting mat setup.
-You can even take it to the next level and have a full simulator screen & enclosure, with your iPad or PC connected to a projector.
+You can even take it to the next level and have a full simulator impact screen & enclosure, with your iPad or PC connected to a projector.

 The buttons below all open in new tabs, so go ahead and click on all of them to compare.